What can you do to mitigate the risk of the cloud?

 1. Know the cloudy areas

 Gardiner says there are three main segments in any cloud deployment - the cloud vendor, network service provider and enterprise.
-Given that the cloud should be treated like an extension of the enterprise data centre, the question to ask is therefore: can a common set of security services and policies be applied across the three segments?
+Given that the cloud should be treated like an extension of the enterprise data center, the question to ask is therefore: can a common set of security services and policies be applied across the three segments?
 What are the security gaps?

 During vendor selection, Gardiner recommends businesses to ask the cloud vendor what security services it provides and which security vendors it works with.
 The cloud is a dynamic environment and requires regular updates to the security architecture to stay up with the latest threats.
 How does the cloud vendor guard against new security exploits and zero-day vulnerabilities?
 Gardiner says.